ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 The ScanBus is PORTABLE, meaning it DOES NOT REQUIRE INSTALLATION and can be used even on pen drives.

-ScanBus-BR is **NOT** limited to Ubuntu and derivatives, it works on practically all the most popular LINUX distributions.
-Sometimes you just have to install the GTK2 library.
+ScanBus-BR is **NOT** limited to Ubuntu and derivatives; it works on virtually all popular Linux distributions, just extract and run.
+On rare occasions, it is enough to install the GTK2 library.

 Free from any advertising or any Adware.